3. KALEIN HOSPICE SOCIETY

 Following a four-year term of her exceptional service, we are expressing our great thanks to Commander Joy Zsombor who turns over the leadership of the Okanagan Commandery to Commander-Elect Debra Martin, who will be formally inducted at the Victoria Commandery Investiture in October.

-Notwithstanding the success of past projects, the Okanagan Commandery recognizes the size of the Commandery limits the ability to pursue and complete larger philanthropic activities.
-Accordingly the Commandery Council is looking to increase the representation of the Okanagan from Osoyoos in the south to Vernon in the north.
-We invite fellow Knights and Dames from other Commanderies with acquaintances or family residing in these or nearby areas to forward names of potential Aspirants to our Membership Director, Dame Debra Martin.
+Notwithstanding the success of our past projects, the Okanagan Commandery recognizes the size of the Commandery (currently 12 active members) limits the ability to pursue and complete larger philanthropic activities.
+Accordingly the Commandery Council is looking to significantly increase the representation of the Okanagan from Osoyoos in the south to Vernon in the north.
+We invite fellow Knights and Dames from other Commanderies with acquaintances or family residing in any Okanagan Valley location to forward names of potential Aspirants to the Secretary.